Skip to Main Content

 Despite that, a credit union can still be relatively quick if you already have an account and can receive a direct deposit.
 Otherwise, picking up a check and signing loan documents in person can add a few days to the process.

-That said, credit unions tend to be more lenient with their credit requirements than most banks while still offering highly competitive interest rates.
+That said, credit unions tend to be more lenient with their credit requirements than most banks while still offering highly competitive personal loan interest rates.
 Unlike banks, which are owned by shareholders, credit unions are member-owned.
-They may offer better customer support than banks.
+Therefore, they may offer better customer support than banks.

 Tips to speed up the personal loan approval process

-• Find online lenders: Opting for a lender that provides an online application process also often leads to quicker approval times.
+• Find online lenders: Opting for a lender with an online application process typically leads to quicker approval times.

 • Check your credit report: Knowing your credit score and ensuring your credit report is accurate will help you narrow down your lenders and avoid rejection, speeding up the process.

 • Prepare your documents: To speed up the personal loan approval process, you should prepare your verification documents in advance.
-Keeping everything organized can expedite the lender’s process of reviewing your loan application.
+Keeping everything organized can expedite the lender’s process when reviewing your loan application.

 • Apply for prequalification: Some lenders that offer prequalification can let you know if you qualify within minutes of submitting an application.
-And while it does vary by lender, you will likely be able to apply and receive your loan within a week.
+While this varies by lender, you will likely be able to apply and receive your loan within a week.

-• Review the application carefully: Regardless of the lender type, make sure the application is filled out completely and accurately.
-An incomplete or incorrect application can lead to your loan being denied — or at the very least, slowed down.
+• Review the application carefully: Regardless of the lender type, make sure the application completed accurately.
+An incomplete or incorrect application can lead to your loan being denied — or, at the very least, delayed.

 Fast loans that should be avoided